 Pre-school teachers care for, guide, and nurture children who are between the ages of 3 and 5.
 They plan and use a variety of strategies that incorporate play, exploration and formal teaching to help develop a child’s motor skills, social skills, language, and emotional maturity.
 Pre-school teachers introduce the initial building blocks for reading and writing, creative arts, science, and social studies.
 Methods for teaching concepts and skills to pre-school children often include games, books, music, art, movies, books, field trips, and guest speakers.
 Teaching is done both in groups and one on one.
 They can find jobs in daycare centers; state, local, or private schools; private homes; religious institutions; grantmaking organizations; or civic centers.

 A pre-school director manages the day-to-day operations of a pre-school.
 This includes supervising teachers/staff, developing and implementing program plans that meet state requirements, preparing budgets, maintaining records, overseeing building maintenance, and communicating with parents.
-Most pre-school director positions require a minimum of a bachelor’s degree, such as OU’s accredited online teaching degree, and some states require directors to be licensed.
+Most pre-school director positions require a minimum of a bachelor’s degree, such as Ottawa University's accredited online teaching degree, and some states require directors to be licensed.

-Professional Tutor/Academic Coach
+Professional Tutor or Academic Coach

 With the explosion of online learning during COVID, and with many students falling behind in their schoolwork, professional tutors and academic coaches are in demand now more than ever.
 Whether an educator provides private tutoring or works for a local or national tutoring center, they will work one-on-one with students either virtually or in-person to help them master needed skills to stay on track academically.
 These positions require a minimum of a bachelor’s degree.
 Opportunities also exist for administrative roles in tutoring centers, usually with a master’s degree required.